-There is not much to the town of Harmony just a few buildings including the Harmony Valley Creamery which also served as the post office until it closed a few years ago.
+There is not much to Harmony’s town, just a few buildings, including the Harmony Valley Creamery, which also served as the post office until it closed a few years ago.
 At one time, this road used to be the main highway between San Luis Obispo and Hearst Castle.

 Travelers along Hwy 1 used to stop for fresh buttermilk, including publisher William Randolph Hearst on his way to his home in San Simeon, 12 miles northwest.

-During its peak, Harmony had a garage, a blacksmith’s shop, a post office, and a service station.
-Today the town has about 15 residents and is a tourist stop for visitors traveling to Hearst Castle
+Harmony had a garage, a blacksmith’s shop, a post office, and a service station during its peak.
+Today the town has about 15 residents and is a tourist stop for visitors traveling to Hearst Castle.